-The hive tool is a handy piece of metal which is used to prise boxes apart, scrape off odd bits of beeswax, separate frameends from their supports, and so on.
+The hive tool is a handy piece of metal which is used to prise boxes apart, scrape off odd bits of beeswax, separate frame-ends from their supports, and so on.
 They can be made from pieces of flat steel, and screwdrivers are often used.
-It is possible must be built accurately.
-You will need to cut 27 of them and the ends (a) must be shaped to the angle of the sides of the hive.
+It is possible to use an old knife for this job, but knife blades tend to be too flexible and give insufficient leverage.